DMRC stops Phase-4 work after forest dept notice | Headlines

 DMRC stops Phase-4 work after forest dept notice

-The Delhi Metro Rail Corporation (DMRC) Thursday stopped work on the Janakpuri West-Peeragarhi stretch under Phase-4 after the forest department accused it of violating the Forest Conservation Act, 1980.
-"We have stopped work on the Janakpuri West - Peeragarhi stretch and will resume work after all mandatory approvals are met," Anuj Dayal, Executive Director (Corporate Communications), DMRC, said.
+The Delhi Metro Rail Corporation (DMRC) Thursday stopped work on the Keshopur-Peeragarhi stretch under Phase-4 after the forest department accused it of violating the Forest Conservation Act, 1980.
+"We have stopped work on the Keshopur-Peeragarhi stretch and will resume work after all mandatory approvals are met," DMRC Executive Director (Corporate Communications) Anuj Dayal said.
 According to the Deputy Conservator of Forests, West Division, the DMRC did not have requisite permissions to undertake work on a 5.34-km stretch of Road Number 26 between Vikas Puri and Peeragarhi Chow,k and a 1,300-meter square portion of the Najafgarh drain, which are deemed forest areas.

 Multiple notices were issued in February and August, asking the DMRC "not to carry out any construction work on the portion of Road Number 26 and Najafgarh drain", according to the forest department.
 "The DMRC has disobeyed the directions issued and refused to stop work on Road Number 26 and has prima facie violated the Forest Conservation Act, 1980," it said.